Plagiarism

 The Bottom Line on Avoiding Plagiarism

-As you can see, although there are many seemingly gray areas where you have others’ thoughts, examples, ideas and even images, the rules regarding plagiarism are clear.
-There are methods of citing nearly everything, even if you’re not an academician.
+As you can see, although there are many seemingly gray areas where you have others' thoughts, examples, ideas and even images, the rules regarding plagiarism are clear: if it's not your work, then you need to cite it.
+This applies to nearly everything, even if you're not an academician.

-Outside the world of academia, oftentimes, linking back to the original example is done not just to expand on the information presented but also to give credit to the original author.
-Backlinks are like gold online, and the number of backlinks pointing to a specific report or finding gives it greater “clout” in the search engines.
+Outside the world of academia, linking back to the original example is done not only to expand on the information presented, but also to give credit to the original author.
+Besides, backlinks are like gold for online sources, and the number of backlinks pointing to a specific report or finding gives it greater “clout” in the search engines.

-The problem arises whether you’re a content producer, publisher, or agency.
-You don’t want to risk losing valuable backlink “clout”, and you definitely don’t want to risk your company’s reputation, your ranking, and other factors that affect your ability to be seen and hired by potential clients.
-That’s why using a plagiarism checker like Originality.AI is so important.
+The problem arises whether you're a content producer, publisher, or agency.
+You don't want to risk losing those valuable backlinks, and you definitely don't want to risk your company's reputation, search engine ranking, and other factors that affect your ability to be seen and hired by potential clients.
+That's why using a plagiarism detection tool like Originality.AI is so important.

 Originality.AI goes beyond ordinary plagiarism checkers, including academic plagiarism checkers and popular online checkers that look merely for copied words and phrases from other sources.
-With the plethora of AI-enhanced article writing tools at our disposal, it is becoming more and more tempting for writers of all backgrounds to simply plug a few keywords into the program and let the AI cobble together something passably human at first pass.
+With the plethora of AI-enhanced article writing tools at our disposal, it is becoming more and more tempting for writers of all backgrounds to put their writing skills aside and let the AI cobble together something passably human - at least, at first glance.

-And the consequences of plagiarism online for businesses are tough.
+Plus the consequences of plagiarism online for businesses are tough.
 A loss of reputation, visitors, clients, ranking, and more.
-There may even be legal or monetary damages involved.
+There may even be legal notices or monetary damages involved.

 Sherice Jacob